As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 2. Sony WF-1000XM4 Noise-Cancelling Earphones

 Most of you will probably have a set of earphones, probably some AirPods right?
 If you’re looking to make your Japan night bus trip even better then I highly recommend purchasing some of these Sony WF-1000XM4‘s.
-I stupidly left mine in my backpack (which was placed in the hold of the Jam Jam liner bus) which meant I couldn’t benefit from their incredible noise-cancelling abilities.
+I stupidly left mine in my backpack (which was placed in the hold of the Jam Jam liner bus) which meant I couldn’t benefit from their incredible noise-canceling abilities.

 3. Kindle Oasis